-1232-1236 New Jersey Avenue, NW
+1232-1236 New Jersey Avenue, NW and adjacent parking lot |

 The church's request was initially brought to the Historic Preservation Review Board (HPRB), which supported partial demolition of the rear of the structures but rejected the church's proposal to demolish the structures entirely.